Demo

 The City of Seattle offers a comprehensive benefits package, including vacation, holiday, and sick leave as well as medical, dental, vision, life, and long-term disability insurance for employees and their dependents.
 More information about employee benefits is available on the City's website at:https://www.seattle.gov/human-resources/benefits/employees-and-covered-family-members/most-employees-plans

 This hiring process involves a background check of conviction and arrest records in compliance with Seattle's Fair Chance Employment Ordinance, SMC 14.17.
-Applicants will be provided with an opportunity to explain or correct background information.
+Applicants will be given the opportunity to explain or correct background information.

 Why Work for the City of Seattle?
 At the City of Seattle, public service is more than a job; it’s a chance to shape the future and make a meaningful difference in the lives of everyone who works, lives, or plays in our city.
 With 12,000 employees across 40 departments and 1,100 job titles, we are united by a common purpose: to create a Seattle that is vibrant and welcoming for all.
 Whatever your role, you’ll help power a forward-looking city that leads by example — inclusive, innovative, equitable, and community-focused — while joining a diverse team committed to solving challenges and making a lasting impact together.
 Join us in building a Seattle that thrives!